aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/freeze/split-screen/_index.md

 In this article, we will learn how to display certain rows and/or columns in separate panes by splitting the worksheet into two or four parts.
 When working with large datasets, we need to see a few areas of the same worksheet at a time to compare different subsets of data.
 The split screen function can meet your needs.

 ## **How to split screen in Excel**
-To split up a worksheet into two or four parts, do as the following:
+To split up a worksheet into two or four parts, do the following:

 1. Select the row/column/cell before which you want to place the split.
 2. On the View tab, in the Windows group, click the Split button.